 Option E3 – Redundant Discharge Pressure Transmitter

 Option E3 allows for installation of a redundant discharge pressure transmitter.
-This option is generally selected.
+This option is generally selected for MPC water boosters commissioned after 2018.

 Option I - Fire Mode Switch

 Option I is enabled where a booster station switchboard has a fire switch (2 position Fire/Control selector switch).
 This option enables the “Local Fire” station mode.
 All standard sites have “Remote Fire” mode, regardless of whether this option is selected or not.